alecthibodeau/patturns-client/README.md

 Patturns is a pattern-making visual tool for both practical and fun purposes.
 Users can make patterns by changing the colors of cells on the screen's 10 x 10 grid with a trackpad, mouse or mobile interface.
 Patturns is applicable for basic projects in engineering, quilting, mosaics and more.
 Patturns can also serve as a relaxing exercise and a creativity stimulator.

 Why "Patturns" as a name?
-My ultimate feature for this project would be a user network, allowing people to pass patterns back forth to each other: taking turns working together on a shared pattern.
+My ultimate feature for this project would be a user network, allowing people to pass patterns back forth to each other: making patterns together by taking turns.

 ## Screenshot
 ![Patturns Screenshot](https://i.imgur.com/upW86wm.jpg)